skreynolds/skreynolds.github.io/_posts/2020-03-11-modelling-plant-3.md

 * **Governor**: used for controlling the angular velocity (and frequency) of the system;
 * **Turbine**: this is the steam turbine which provides the mechanical torque to drive the generator; and
-* **Generator load**: desciribes the electrical power that is produced and the electrical torque from connected loads.
+* **Generator load**: describes the electrical power that is produced and the electrical torque from connected loads.

-This post will cover the basics of how the literature models the turbine and the generator-load, and will draw heavily from Kothari's awesome book: *Modern Power Systems Analysis*.
+The derivations are a bit involved, but worth understanding.
+This post will cover the basics of how the literature goes about modelling a the generator load of a power system.

+The analysis below will draw heavily from Kothari's awesome book: [*Modern Power Systems Analysis*](https://www.amazon.com.au/Modern-Power-System-Analysis-4e/dp/1259003175/ref=sr_1_1?qid=1586508013&refinements=p_27%3ADr.+D+P+Kothari&s=books&sr=1-1).

-## generator model
+## generator load model
 If the turbine output is in some steady state, and the power system experiences some perturbation, then let the incremental power from the turbine be $$\Delta P_G$$.
 Noting that the main perturbation experienced by a power system is the change in load demand, $$\Delta P_L$$, the incremental input to the generator-load system is given by $$\Delta P_G - \Delta P_L$$.

 The increment in power input to the system is accounted for in two ways: